mhatvan/dawcomparison/content/Bitwig-Studio.md

 ## Super-fast workflow for all your needs

-Similar to Ableton Live, Bitwig Studio's main use case is to be used for live performances.
+Similar to [Ableton Live](https://dawcomparison.com/ableton), Bitwig Studio's main use case is to be used for live performances.
 The colorful and appealing interface provides great user experience for mixing and editing tunes while interacting with the crowd.

 ### Enjoy fully-modular sound design

 With its newest version 3, Bitwig Studio introduced a highly praised open modular environment where you can add a "Grid" device to your project that lets you patch anything anywhere.

+Should you ever come into the situation that you run into an unexpected crash, you can be at ease because all plugins are sandboxed which prevent the system from going downhill completely.

 ### Use modern expressive controllers

-Although Bitwig Studio is a younger and smaller project than most other DAWs on the market, it can excite with support for MIDI - MPE devices incuding Seaboard, Linnstrument, Continuum and many more.
-Should you ever come into the situation that you run into a crash, you can be at ease because all plugins are sandboxed which prevent the system from going downhill completely.
+Although Bitwig Studio is a younger and smaller project than most other DAWs on the market, it can excite with support for MIDI - MPE devices incuding [Seaboard](https://roli.com/products/seaboard), [Linnstrument](https://www.rogerlinndesign.com/linnstrument), [Continuum](https://www.hakenaudio.com/) and many more.

 ### Create world-class sound with great control over every aspect of your production

 With over 10GB of sound content that comes prepacked with Bitwig Studio, you can experiment and tweak endlessly.
-One of Bitwig Studio's USPs is definitely the fact, that it is one of the only DAWs that supports all 3 major operating systems, which could help gain some traction amongst the Linux community.
+One of Bitwig Studio's USPs is definitely the fact, that it is one out of only a handful DAWs that supports all 3 major operating systems, which could help gain some traction amongst the Linux community.

-### Currently, you can get Bitwig Studio in two different versions
+### Currently, you can get Bitwig Studio in three different versions

 - Bitwig Studio - 16-Track (\$100)
 - Bitwig Studio - Education (\$270)